dev7355608/perfect-vision/README.md

 ![Scene Configuration](images/scene-config.png)

+- **Reveal Fog**: Reveal the fog of war.
+The fog is revealed even if *Fog Exploration* is disabled.
+Revealing the fog doesn't explore the scene automatically.
 - **Sight Limit**: Limits the sight of all tokens to the specified distance.
 This limit is in effect even if *Unrestricted Vision Range* is enabled.
 The limit can be set for each token individually in the token configuration under the *Vision* tab.
 You may find this script-macros useful to toggle the blindness of all controlled tokens:
 ```js
 canvas.tokens.controlled.forEach(token => {